praddy22/LLM-Semantic-Book-Recommender/README.md

-# Build a Semantic Book Recommender with LLMs – Full Course
+# Build a Semantic Book Recommender with LLMs

 This repo contains all of the code to complete "Build a Semantic Book Recommender with LLMs".
 There are five components to this project:
 * Text data cleaning (code in the notebook `data-exploration.ipynb`)